froesecom/tennis-scoring-system/README.md

 ### GameScorePresenter
 - knows how to take a data representation of the score (from the ScoreReporter) and present it in a human readable way

+## Improvements/Extensions
+- Umpire class is too big and should be broken into umpires for each type (Game/TennisSet/Match)
+- I don't like how Player index is passed around.
+The order of players passed into the Match initializer matters or the score report makes no sense, and I kind of got carried away passing the index around rather than the player instance.
+- Match class might be a bit of a God object and could be simplified
+- a bunch of functions need refactoring...
+I left comments where I could
+- a lot more integration tests
+- tests for private functions